Visualize wind data

 ENDPOINT="https://api.mapbox.com/tilesets/v1"

-The GDAL tool gdalinfo is an excellent tool for understanding the structure of your data.
+The GDAL tool gdalinfo is an excellent resource for understanding the structure of your data.

-Running gdalinfo on this sample source, we see the (truncated) output:
+Running gdalinfo on this sample source, you'll see the (truncated) output:

 Driver: netCDF/Network Common Data Format